Advanced Dental Technology – Eugene, OR

 When choosing a new dentist, one of the things you’ll want to consider is whether or not they’re using the latest technology.
 Dr. Paskalev makes a point of staying up to date with all of the advancements that can help him provide the best possible care for his patients.
-From all-digital X-rays to digital impressions, you’ll find plenty of examples of cutting-edge dental technology here at our dental office.
-Read on to see the difference that these instruments can make.
+From all-digital dental X-rays to digital dental impressions, you’ll find plenty of examples of cutting-edge dental technology here at our dental office.
+Read on to see the difference that these highly advanced dental technologies in Eugene can make.

 Have you ever been in a position where your dentist was trying to explain what’s going on in your mouth but you were having trouble picturing it?
 With intraoral cameras, you no longer have to rely on your imagination; we can show you exactly what’s going on inside your mouth and highlight the problem areas for your convenience.
 We find that it’s much easier to communicate with our patients and guide them towards the best oral health decisions when we have a visual aid to point to.

 X-rays are nothing new in the world of dentistry, but they have changed quite a bit in recent years thanks to the advent of digital technology.
 Where we once had to rely on dark rooms filled with toxic chemicals in order to develop the images, now they’re available for viewing right away, and they can be edited to highlight specific details.
 Also, digital dental X-rays significantly reduce radiation exposure, making them a much safer option for our patients and our team.